microsoft/vscode-recipes/MERN-Starter/README.md

 The launch config uses the integrated terminal because `nodemon` is an interactive tool that reads from stdin which is not supported in the default debug console.

-> Please note: there is an unfortunate redundancy (and potential inconsistency) between the `protocol`, `runtimeArgs`, and `port` attributes.
+> **Please note**: there is an unfortunate redundancy (and potential inconsistency) between the `protocol`, `runtimeArgs`, and `port` attributes.
 If the value of `protocol` is changed to `legacy`, the values for `runtimeArgs` and `port` must be changed as well, otherwise a problematic inconsistency will occur.
-This redundancy can be eliminated after we have implemented this [feature](https://github.com/Microsoft/vscode/issues/26315).
+This redundancy can be eliminated after we have implemented this [feature](https://github.com/Microsoft/vscode/issues/26315) for the 'legacy' and the 'inspector' protocol.

+> **Please note**: Currently this recipe requires that "nodemon" is installed globally (despite the fact that it would be available in `node_modules/.bin`).
+This requirement will be lifted after we have implemented this [feature]( https://github.com/Microsoft/vscode/issues/28100).